Advik-B/CurseForge-API-CPP/README.md

 This is a no-compromise CurseForge API wrapper for C++.
 It is a re-write of [Curseforge API][python-cfapi] which is also maintained & actively developed by me.

-This project is still in development, and is not yet ready for production use.
+This project is ready for production use.

 ## Features